achardon/brewery-hop/NOTES.md

      "defaults, not ie 11"
     ],

-Outstanding questions:
+# Outstanding questions:
 In the Home component, I am getting an error when I console.log(breweries), which is the strangest thing... what is happening??
 When I do the same console.log inside a function there is no problem. ('Uncaught TypeError: inputArgs[0].match is not a function')

-How do you hide the access token when deploying?
-Locally it works by having it in the .env file, but when I push to heroku it says "token is required..." so I put it back in to deploy (and it works) but now it's in the github repo... best practice here?
--set up environmental variable with the token in the heroku website for that project -get a different API key and make sure you don't push that one to the repo
+In Heroku, I passed in the access token to config vars but it's still not working and still says "An API key is required..."

 Redux - toolkit vs not?
 -recommend not using it (so you can first learn a slightly less abstract way of using it)